Intelligence (British TV series)

-Intelligence is a British television sitcom created by Nick Mohammed and starring Mohammed and David Schwimmer.
-It began airing on Sky One on 21 February 2020.
-The network confirmed a series 2 pickup on 13 February 2020.
-Series 2 premiered on 8 June 2021 on Sky One and the streaming service Now.
-A one–hour TV special was announced by Peacock in April 2023, titled Intelligence: A Special Agent Special, that sees Jerry and Joseph fight off a rival operative trying to take down their business and destroy them in order to get what she wants from them.
-The special premiered on 8 April on Sky Comedy in the United Kingdom and on 11 May 2023 in the United States.
+Intelligence is a British comedy television series created by Nick Mohammed and starring Mohammed and David Schwimmer.
+It premiered on 21 February 2020 on Sky One.
+That same month, it was renewed for a second series which premiered on 8 June 2021.
+A one–hour special was announced in April 2023, titled Intelligence: A Special Agent Special, that sees Jerry and Joseph fight off a rival operative trying to take down their business and destroy them.
+The special premiered on 8 April 2023 on Sky Comedy.

 Plot

 An NSA agent (David Schwimmer) is assigned to act as liaison to the cyber crimes unit in the UK's Government Communications Headquarters, quickly antagonising the unit's chief with his brash style and tendency to try to take over.